mikehsin/csci4144Project/Readme.txt

 *** Please check the prior python version first, run "alias python=python3" if python 2 is being selected. ***

+-----------Please install the following libraries before you run the program!!!!!!----------------- pip install pandas pip install numpy pip install plotly pip install mlxtend

+You can run "pip freeze > requirements.txt" to check availaable python libraries on your machine

 Run command: python FP-Growth.py

 Note: you must enter the name correctly.